benroberts999/ampsci/doc/tutorial_advanced.md

 If none are given, it will read/write from the default filename.
 Set to 'false' to not read/write.

-`n_min_core` is minumum n for core states to include in polarisation loops.
+`n_min_core` is minimum n for core states to include in polarisation loops.
-Very low core states contribute very little (due to large excitation energy), so this saves much time for almost no degredation in results.
+Very low core states contribute very little (due to large excitation energy), so this saves much time for almost no degradation in results.

 If `each_valence` is true, a new correlation potential will be calculated for each valence state, fully taking energy dependence into account; if false, only 1 $\Sigma$ for $\kappa$ will be formed (i.e. assumes the same energy for calculating $\Sigma$ for each angular symmetry).